 By Lucas Hayas

 With crude oil prices down to nearly seventy dollars a barrel, many consumers are thrilled about their newfound savings at the pump.
 Rod Plinkteron, however, doesn’t share their excitement.
 Living on Oil Field Road in rural Kansas, he’s made his living pumping crude out of a handful of personal wells.
 But with oil prices in free fall, his livelihood has been increasingly threatened.

->

-> “That’s what feeds my family,” he says with a thin smile.
+“That’s what feeds my family,” he says with a thin smile.
 “That’s my job.”
 His ten derricks earn him about forty thousand dollars a year after taxes and expenses.
 Between the operating costs and his original purchase costs on the wells, his margins are surprisingly thin in a business normally seen as incredibly lucrative.
-Unlike larger operations, Rod can’t use the typical strategies for dealing with low crude prices.
+Unlike the huge transnational producers, Rod can’t use typical business strategies for dealing with low crude prices.
 At his size, cutting production to increase demand (and therefore price) is simply not an option.
-Storing the oil and waiting for prices to rise again won’t work either, as he doesn't have enough storage space.
-But even if both approaches could work, he simply can’t afford to stop selling his oil- he needs to the money now.
+Storing the oil and waiting for prices to rise again won’t work either, as he doesn't have enough storage space for his unsold product.
+But even if both approaches could work, he simply can’t afford to stop selling his oil—he needs to the money now.

->

-> Still, Rod says he tries not to hold animosity towards his fellow citizens.
+Still, Rod says he tries not to hold animosity towards his fellow citizens.
 “We love ‘em, god loves ‘em and we’ll see what the price does” he says.

 With no end to the price decreases in sight, it’s anyone’s guess where the price of oil will go.
 One thing is for sure however: if crude oil prices do not rise soon, many of the small producers that inhabit the American West will have to find other work. ▪